Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 ![alimentary grille](http://www.materiel-cuisson-frigorifique.com/back/images_article/201207190116714.jpg)

 ##### 3.1.2.1.2 Spread thickness
+For plant drying you can choose to spread it by thick layer, you need to adapt the system for that kind of spreading, avoid pressure loss.
+For cutted fruit and vegetable, you need to spread product in thin layer.

 ##### - Thin layers
+Adavantage:
+- work with natural convection

+Disadvantage:
+- long time of supplying

 ![Thin layer](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Spread%20system%20-%20Thin%20layer.JPG)

 ##### - Thick layers
+Adavantage:
+- easy to supply

+Disadvantage:
+- pressure loss (need forced convection)

 ![Thick layer](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Spread%20system%20-%20Thick%20layer.JPG)

 ##### 3.1.2.2 Bar